Weighty decision: I feel safe back at the gym, but I’m not working out quite as much as I used to

 ‘I’m not embarrassed or ashamed’: Talking about mental health in the world of sports is a winning strategy

 For far too long there has been a stigma around the discussion of mental health in sports.
 Some people still feel that opening up about their struggles equates to weakness.
 Others who hear about those struggles too often reinforce judgmental attitudes and outdated stereotypes.
-After all, in the world of…
+After all, in the world of professional sports, the most important thing to a lot of…

 Super Felix Brothers: Gatineau author — and mom — addresses sickle cell anemia, diversity in her storytelling